 Why have we nominated Mr. Yingling?
 Our Board concluded that Mr. Yingling is qualified to serve as a Board member because of his 35+ years of financial, managerial, and strategy experience acquired from senior executive and management-level positions at leading international financial institutions and in the professional service sector, particularly with respect to the power and energy industry.
-He is financially literate under Nasdaq rules.
+He is an audit committee financial expert under SEC standards and financially literate under Nasdaq rules.
 Mr. Yingling's investment banking career and current position with Energy Capital Ventures has also provided him with expertise with respect to innovations and transformations occurring within the utility industry and managing the associated risks, as well as a developed proficiency concerning technology issues.